 Good nonprofit branding helps you stand out amongst other similar nonprofit organizations and get your message across in a noisy space.

-When a brand has been intentionally crafted, properly positioned and aligned to its target audiences, the trust, and loyalty of the audience increase.
-A strong nonprofit brand doesn’t only increase the trust and loyalty amongst supporters but also creates a sense of organizational unity within the organization (amongst staff, volunteers, and other stakeholders).
+When a brand has been intentionally crafted, properly positioned, and aligned to its target audiences, the trust, and loyalty of the audience increase.
+A strong nonprofit brand doesn’t only increase the trust and loyalty amongst supporters but also creates a sense of organizational units within the organization (amongst staff, volunteers, and other stakeholders).
 All of these contribute to the growth of the organization.

 In the nonprofit sector, the competition for funding is high.
 A strong nonprofit brand can help you achieve your fundraising goals by increasing visibility and generating support.
 A strong brand also increases engagement among supporters and donors.